-Still the maturation, activation and some proliferation of the lymphoid cells occur in the spleen, thymus and lymph nodes later in life.
-In children, this process occurs in the long bones, such as the femur and tibia, while in adults it occurs in the pelvis, cranium, vertebrae and sternum.
+Still, the maturation, activation and some proliferation of the lymphoid cells occur in the spleen, thymus and lymph nodes later in life.
+In children, this process occurs in the long bones, such as the femur and tibia, while in adults it occurs in the pelvis, cranium, vertebrae, and sternum.
 In some cases, the extra-medullary sites also start the process of hematopoiesis at a later point in life.
 This process is called extra-medullary hematopoiesis.

 Various blood cell lines are:

-Erythroid cells: These include red blood cells which carry oxygen.
+Erythroid cells: These include red blood cells that carry oxygen.
 Premature RBCs (reticulocytes) and mature RBCs (erythrocytes) are released into the blood.
 The reticulocyte count is used clinically to estimate the rate of erythropoiesis in the body.

 Lymphocytes: These are the major constituents of the body’s immune system.
 They have common lymphoid progenitors.
 The lymphoid lineage includes T-cells, B-cells and NK cells (natural killer cells), and their production is called lymphopoiesis.

-Myelocytes: The myeloid progenitor cells differentiate further under the influence of cytokines and growth factors like CSF (colony stimulating factors).
+Myelocytes: The myeloid progenitor cells differentiate further under the influence of cytokines and growth factors like CSF (colony-stimulating factors).
 These consist of granulocytes, megakaryocytes, and macrophages.
 They are derived from a common myeloid progenitor and play a major role in the process of innate immunity, adaptive immunity, and blood clotting.
 Production of these cells is called myelopoiesis.